FS Class ALn 772: History

-The outbreak of WWII reduced dramatically the request for passenger transport during the following years, except for large army convoys which were unsuited to the small Littorine; both Breda and OM converted their production to war effort.
+The outbreak of World War II reduced dramatically the request for passenger transport during the following years, except for large army convoys which were unsuited to the small Littorine; both Breda and OM converted their production to war effort.
 The ALn 772 diesel engines were brand-new, powerful and compact, so they were mostly cannibalized to equip the Italian Navy's MAS torpedo boats.
 Fuel shortages and heavy bombing along the railroads made the remaining units useless for several years.

 OM could resume production only in 1948, thanks to the economic relief provided by the Marshall Plan and the huge efforts into bringing back the mangled national rail network to its pre-war standards.
 From 1948 to 1957 OM delivered 123 more units (two series, 3301-3341 and 3342-3423), demonstrating a slow but steady recovery of its factories from the devastation caused by the war.
 Existing pre-war units were almost spared by the conflict, but were not untouched.
 Five units had to be scrapped, a couple of them without ever entering service, while 27 more were too badly damaged to be recovered and were dismantled to use as spare parts.

 In 1949 the SIF company, manager of the private railway Siena-Buonconvento-Monte Antico, ordered two additional cars to OM; unlike the FS units, which had a 4-number code, these were originally numbered 101 and 102.
 The units were refit to carry 16 first-class and 56 second-class seats, while the third unit (marked as Ln86.106) was modified for third-class service with 86 seats and no engine.
 Later on, with SIF's acquisition by FS in 1956, the three units were brought back to standard codes: the powered units were renumbered as ALn 772 3297–3298, and the powerless car was refitted with engines and transformed in ALn 772.3299.